Ross County Court Records

 Adoption records:

 Adoption proceedings are handled by the Probate Court and are permanently sealed.
-Access to adoption records requires a court order, and even the parties to the adoption may need to petition the court for release of identifying information.
-Ohio’s adoption records registry, administered by the Ohio Department of Health, allows birth parents and adult adoptees to voluntarily register consent for the release of identifying information.
+Accessing adoption records requires a court order, and even the parties to the adoption may need to petition the court for release of identifying information.
+Ohio's adoption records registry, administered by the Ohio Department of Health, allows birth parents and adult adoptees to voluntarily register consent for the release of identifying information.

 Domestic violence protective orders: